addy-luna/se_project_aroundtheus/README.md

 ### Overview

 * Intro
+* Description
+* Technologies
 * Figma
+* Visit Social Media Web App
 * Images

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
+A simple social media application designed to share moments through photos.

 **Description**

-An interactive website that allows users to like and add photos.
-The user can also add changes to their profiles.
+ Built using HTML, CSS, and JavaScript, this social media app allows you to update your profile, upload new photos, delete photos, and like photos placed in a grid format.

 **Technologies**

 * HTML
 * CSS
 * JavaScript

 **Figma**